ISAITB/docs-services/source/introduction/index.rst

   Use of test services by the test bed

 Testers use the test bed through its user interface to lookup and execute one or more test cases.
-These test cases are authored in the GITB TDL [REF] and capture the testing logic as a sequence of steps, certain of which may need validation, processing or messaging that is not natively supported by the test bed.
+These test cases are authored in the `GITB TDL`_ and capture the testing logic as a sequence of steps, certain of which may need validation, processing or messaging that is not natively supported by the test bed.
 The test case developer may delegate the implementation of such a step to an external service that implements the relevant interface by providing the service's WSDL file address as the value for the step's ``handler`` attribute.